NOAA-OWP/t-route/contributing.md

 ### 2. Set up the Git configuration parameters

-Set up your user name and email in your local repo's configs
+Set up your user name and email in your local repo config

 ```
 git config user.name "Your GitHub username"